gcv/cupboard/doc/cupboard.md

 * `(cb/close-cupboard!)` closes the default cupboard, `cupboard.core/*cupboard*`.
 * `(cb/with-open-cupboard [path] body-forms)` makes sure that the body forms execute inside an open default cupboard, and closes it when done.
-Be careful with spawning threads in side the body, since the scope of the body may end before the threads end their work.
+Be careful with spawning threads inside the body, since the scope of the body may end before the threads end their work.
 * `(cb/with-open-cupboard [cupboard-var path] body-forms)` works as above, but binds the open cupboard to `cupboard-var`.